jingyaogong/minimind/README_en.md

     * 2.6 Perform LoRA fine-tuning (optional) with `python 4-lora_sft.py`.
     * 2.7 Execute DPO human preference reinforcement learning alignment (optional) with `python 5-dpo_train.py`.

-*
-    3. Test model inference performance
+* 3.Test model inference performance

     * Ensure that the required trained parameter weights are located in the `./out/` directory.
     * You can also directly download and use the trained model weights